 My goal was to spend as much time hanging out with my kids as I could, having some fun yet supplying just enough ennui to ensure that they would be eager for the new school year to begin.
 The trick was finding balance between activity and boredom.

 1. Neighborhood jobs

-1. Neighborhood jobs.
-He or she isn’t old enough yet for a retail job or for scooping ice cream, but that doesn’t mean they can’t find ways to earn money on their own and have some age-appropriate responsibility away from home.
-My sons mowed lawns, picked up mail and walked dogs for neighbors while they were on vacation.
+They aren’t old enough yet for a retail job or for scooping ice cream, but that doesn’t mean they can’t find ways to earn money on their own and have some age-appropriate responsibility away from home.
+My sons mowed lawns, picked up mail, and walked dogs for neighbors while they were on vacation.
 They caddied at a local country club.
 My daughter babysat for neighborhood families and volunteered at a nature center as a camp counselor when she was in seventh grade, which was enough responsibility to feel like a real job, but with actual adults in charge.

-4. Board games.
 My oldest would sarcastically call them “bored games,” but someone was always up for one.
 We kept a stack of games on the radiator in our dining room, and if someone suggested Yahtzee, there was almost always a willing opponent.
-I taught them how to play card games such as gin rummy, Spit, War, and euchre.
+I taught them how to play card games such as gin rummy, spit, war, and euchre.
 Games of Risk could last two or three days.
-Scattergories, Blokus, Stratego, Battleship and Apples to Apples were favorites and a low-key way to spend time together and fight boredom.
+Scattergories, Blokus, Stratego, Battleship, and Apples to Apples were favorites and a low-key way to spend time together and fight boredom.

-5. Cooking.
-Around age twelve, I started letting my kids make cookies themselves or help me prep for dinner.
+Around age 12, I started letting my kids make cookies themselves or help me prep for dinner.
 They learned how to make grilled cheese and popcorn on the stove.
 They made horrific messes, which also helped them to learn that cleaning up is part of cooking.
-Cooking was fun and relaxing and let’s face it, they simply didn’t have time to learn cooking skills once they were in high school.
+Cooking was fun and relaxing, and let’s face it, they simply didn’t have time to learn cooking skills once they were in high school.